-27.2 Progression in a Salary Range
+31.2 Progression in a Salary Range

-Members are eligible for consideration for progression in the salary range they occupy if they have been at their current salary level for one (1) year and have demonstrated successful performance of the responsibilities of the Member's position.

-The Dean of the Faculty or the University Librarian will, no later than March 15th annually, prepare progression decisions for each eligible Member.
-Approved progression decisions will be effective the forthcoming April 1st.

-The Dean or the University Librarian may approve progression from 0% to 3% of the Member's base salary.
+- a) Members are eligible for consideration for progression in the salary range they occupy if they have been at their current salary level for one (1) year and have demonstrated successful performance of the responsibilities of the Member's position. - b) The Dean of the Faculty or the University Librarian will, no later than March 15th annually, prepare progression decisions for each eligible Member.
+Approved progression decisions will be effective on the forthcoming April 1st. - c) The Dean or the University Librarian may approve progression from 0% to 3% of the Member's base salary.
 The Dean or the University Librarian will take into account all the information used in the yearly evaluation of performance in making decisions with respect to salary progression.
 The aggregate cost of progression in a salary range will not in any one (1) fiscal year exceed 1.8% of the total annual cost of base salaries for Members covered by this Agreement and eligible for progression in a salary range.
 As a guideline, fully satisfactory performance in all areas of responsibility normally would result in a recommendation of 1.5%.

-Each year the University shall direct the difference between the 1.8% of the total annual cost of base salaries for Faculty covered by this agreement and the total amount actually paid in eligible merit for the fiscal year, in a lump sum payment, to the Research and Scholarship Fund.
+d) Each year the University shall direct the difference between the 1.8% of the total annual cost of base salaries for Faculty covered by this agreement and the total amount actually paid in eligible merit for the fiscal year, in a lump sum payment, to the Research and Professional Development Pool (Article 31.5).

-27.3 Professional Development
+31.3 Professional Development

 The University encourages Members to pursue professional development activities in order to remain at the forefront of their respective disciplines.
-In order to underscore this encouragement, the University will make available a Personal Professional Development Fund and Professional Development Pool, but would expect Members to also seek outside sources of funding to support their professional development activities.
+In order to underscore this encouragement, the University will make available a Personal Professional Development Fund (Article 31.4) and Research and Professional Development Pool (Article 31.5), but would expect Members to also seek outside sources of funding to support their professional development activities.

-27.4 Personal Professional Development Fund
+31.4 Personal Professional Development Fund

-Each April 1st, each full-time Member will have \$1,200 deposited in his Personal Professional Development Account.

-The Personal Professional Development Account is for the exclusive use of the Member and may be utilized during the fiscal year or carried over from fiscal year to fiscal year, to a maximum of \$3,600.
-The Personal Professional Development Fund is not transferable.

-The Personal Professional Development Fund is to be used to support activities, or the acquisition of materials, that have received the prior approval of the Dean or the University Librarian.
-The Dean of the Faculty or the University Librarian has the final authority regarding the utilization of the Personal Professional Development Fund when he has sufficient reason to believe the fund is being used inappropriately.
-The Dean or the University Librarian will provide his reasons in writing to the Member.

-In the event of the resignation or retirement of a Faculty Member, any remaining balance in the Personal Professional Development Fund shall be deposited into the Research and Scholarship Fund.
+- a) Each April 1st, each full-time Member will have \$1,200 deposited in their Personal Professional Development Account.
+Effective April 1, 2020, this amount will be increased to \$1,550. - b) The Personal Professional Development Account is for the exclusive use of the Member and may be utilized during the fiscal year or carried over from fiscal year to fiscal year, to a maximum of \$3,600.
+Effective April 1, 2021, this amount will be increased to \$4,650.
+The Personal Professional Development Fund is not transferable. - c) The Personal Professional Development Fund is to be used to support professional activities, or the acquisition of materials, consistent with the Member's approved work plan, that have received the prior approval of the Dean or the University Librarian.
+A record of funds available will be maintained by the Employer. - d) In the event of the resignation or retirement of a faculty member, any remaining balance in the personal professional development fund shall be deposited into the Research and Professional Development Pool.

-27.5 Professional Development Pool
+31.5 Research and Professional Development Pool